-When you're ready, JOIN NOW to create your own personalized Quit Plan.
+When you're ready, create your own personalized Quit Plan.

 1. Pick a quit date that works for you.